-- 1 tablespoon of starter, such as InnerEco coconut water kefir or Body Ecology’s starter.
+- 1 tablespoon of a starter, such as InnerEco coconut water kefir or Body Ecology’s starter

-- Pour quinoa into a large jar or ceramic bowl.
+- Pour quinoa into a large jar.
 Fill with water, few inches of headroom.

 - Add starter, cover, and ferment for roughly 3 – 5 days.
 The warmer your home, the faster the quinoa will ferment.
 Bubbles and a crisp, tart smell are a good sign that friendly microbes are thriving.

-- When ready to cook, rinse once or twice until there is no foam in the wash water.
+- When ready to cook, drain quinoa.
+You can reserve a cup of your fermentation brine for your next batch of soured quinoa. rinse once or twice with filtered water.
 Drain quinoa before adding fresh cooking water.
 You can reserve a cup of your fermentation brine for your next batch of soured quinoa.

 - To cook, place rinsed quinoa in a saucepan and cover with bone broth or water.
-Cook on medium-high heat at a boil for 15 minutes.
+Cook on medium heat at a simmer for 5 minutes.